juliusoh/lfz-full-stack-lessons/exercises/postgres-intro/README.md

 # postgres-intro

-This lesson introduces the [PostgreSQL](https://www.postgresql.org/) (pronounced "Post Gress Queue El) relational database system.
+This lesson introduces the [PostgreSQL](https://www.postgresql.org/) (pronounced "Post Gress Queue El") relational database system.
 PostgreSQL v10 comes pre-installed in the LearningFuze development environment and this lesson assumes that you are running the latest version of the development environment.

+### Quiz

+- What is PostgreSQL and what are some alternative relational databases?
+- What are some advantages of learning a relational database?
+- What is one way to see if PostgreSQL is running?

 ### Before You Begin